-At Edward K. Le, PLLC, we understand what you are going through.
+At Le & Kittleson, we understand what you are going through.
 We have helped hundreds of clients in Washington state understand their rights after a negligent accident caused a TBI.
 Here, we will answer some of the questions that we hear most frequently from clients.

 Q: How do I know if I have a brain injury?

 Many people do not realize that they have suffered a traumatic brain injury since the symptoms do not necessarily appear immediately after an injury.
 The symptoms can include:

 - Persistent headaches

 - Clear liquid seeping from the ears or nose